 How Small Are Mini Dental Implants?

-Mini implants are actually about the same size as a traditional implant (roughly the diameter of a toothpick).
+Honestly, mini implants are actually about the same size as a traditional implant (roughly the diameter of a toothpick).
 Even if you’ve lost a lot of bone, mini implants are still a great option, and a better one than the traditional implants.

 Mini Dental Implants vs. Traditional Implants